develax/RazorExpress/docs/overview.md

 * In the case where the *full path relative to the root views directory* is specified the file will be searched only in this directory.
 Never include the views root folder name in the full path!
 * To make the search take place *only in the current directory*, use the form like `'./_partialView'`.

+Different partial views with the same file name are allowed when the partial views are in different folders.

+Partial views can be chained — a partial view can call another partial view and so on(be careful not to create circular references).